SATURDAY 18 OCTOBER 2025

 Samah Sabawi & Sara M Saleh with Tyson Yunkaporta - 9:30am - 10:30am, TATHRA HALL

-In the wake of conflicts in the Middle East, Palestinian families have been forced to flee their homes and seek refuge both in neighbouring countries and across the world.
-Samah Sabawi and Sara M Saleh join Tyson Yunkaporta to discuss their family histories, changing identities and the Palestinian diaspora in Australia.
+In the wake of conflicts in the Middle East, Palestinian and Lebanese families have been forced to flee their homes and seek refuge both in neighbouring countries and across the world.
+Samah Sabawi and Sara M Saleh join Tyson Yunkaporta to discuss their family histories, changing identities and the Palestinian and Lebanese diasporas in Australia.

 TYSON YUNKAPORTA